Customer Data Platform Software Options 2026

 Customer data platforms exist to close that gap.
 In 2026 the CDP market has matured significantly from its origins as a marketing technology tool into a broader data infrastructure layer that serves customer experience, analytics, product, and data engineering teams as well as marketing.
 At the same time, the category has become more complex to navigate - boundaries between CDPs, data warehouses, reverse ETL tools, and composable data architectures have blurred, and the arrival of AI-powered activation has raised the stakes for organisations trying to choose the right foundation for their customer data strategy.

-This post is an independent guide to the customer data platform software market in 2026, covering the leading enterprise platforms, strong mid-market options, and specialist tools - giving you the full vendor landscape in one place so you can move from market awareness to a credible shortlist efficiently.
+This post is an independent guide to the customer data platform software market in 2026, covering the leading enterprise and mid-market and composable platforms, so you can move from market awareness to a credible shortlist efficiently.
 Viewpoint Analysis is a Technology Matchmaker, helping businesses find and select the right technology fast, and helping IT vendors to get found by the right buyers - aiming to be the place enterprise buyers go to understand the software and technology market before speaking to vendors.

 Included Customer Data Platform Software Vendors

-This guide covers the following customer data platforms, evaluated independently across enterprise, mid-market, and specialist tiers.
+This guide covers the following customer data platforms, evaluated independently across enterprise and mid-market and composable tiers.
 Our viewpoint on each vendor follows below.

 What is a Customer Data Platform?